Capitol Hill Day

 Note: The online application allows you to create a user account so you can log on multiple times to update your application before the deadline.
 Use the same link on subsequent visits.

-After the event, we expect scholars to share information gained from the program with NAPNAP and its members and then report back to firstname.lastname@example.org.
+After the event, we expect scholars to share information gained from the program with fellow NAPNAP chapter leaders and members.
+In addition, we expect scholars to contribute to NAPNAP’s collective knowledge in other ways.
 For example:

-- actively participate in the Child Health Advocacy Learning Collaborative, perhaps leading a conversation
+- actively participate in the Child Health Policy Learning Collaborative, perhaps leading a conversation

-Former Advocacy Scholars Program or NIWI scholarship winners are not eligible to apply.
+Former Advocacy Scholars Program winners are not eligible to apply.